 Days 9 and 10 Depart and fly homeward

 After a final game drive, we’ll head back to Migration Camp for breakfast.
-Maybe we’re close to sighting the Little Five, and need just a little luck to complete the list: rhinoceros beetle, buffalo weaver, leopard tortoise (not so mini, really; they can weigh as much as three standard bowling balls), ant lion, and the extremely shy elephant shrew, which weighs not much more than an elephant’s tear.
+Maybe we’re close to sighting the Little Five, and need just a little luck to complete the list.
+Their identities are the mini-masterpieces: rhinoceros beetle, buffalo weaver, leopard tortoise (not so mini, really; they can weigh as much as three standard bowling balls), ant lion, and the extremely shy elephant shrew, which weighs not much more than an elephant’s tear.

 In any case, it’s time to say good-bye to the Serengeti and Tanzania’s spectacular bush.
 We fly back to Arusha, relax in day rooms at the Coffee Lodge, maybe take a pre-flight swim, and board our homebound planes in the evening, arriving back home on Day 10.